-Second, the guest speaker you featured will also promote your event to their audiences since they take part in it.
-That means that you can expand your reach by attracting an audience base that was never possible without a guest speaker.
+Second, the featured guest speaker will also promote your event to their audiences since they participate.
+That means you can expand your reach by attracting an audience base that was never possible without a guest speaker.

 More professional speakers also mean that there will be more perspectives and points of view, making the meeting even more far-reaching, thought-provoking, and informative.
 Therefore, various speakers can even liven up a webinar and drive real engagement with the attendees.

-With the higher engagement rate, you can tempt your attendees to keep showing up to your next webinars.
+With the higher engagement rate, you can tempt your attendees to keep showing up for your next webinars.

 #5.
 Choose the Best Day and Time

-Certain days and times work better when trying to attract the largest attendees possible for your webinars.
-You need to remember that there’s no one-size-fits-all approach when it comes to the best day and time to hold your webinar.
+Certain days and times work better when trying to attract the largest number of attendees for your webinars.
+It would help if you remembered that there’s no one-size-fits-all approach to the best day and time to hold your webinar.
 It should all depend on your potential attendees themselves.

 While it’s almost impossible to accommodate everyone’s schedule, a study shows that most people prefer to attend a webinar on Tuesdays, Wednesdays, and Thursdays at 11 AM or 2 PM.

-And if you aim to reach attendees worldwide, it means you have to deal with multiple time zones.
+And if you aim to reach attendees worldwide, you must deal with multiple time zones.
 In this case, you can prerecord your webinar, then schedule it to run multiple times.
 You can still include Q&A sections at the end to engage the attendees and bump up the interactivity.

 Final Thoughts about How to Boost Your Webinar Attendance

-Increasing the number of attendees is so much more than creating a poster about your webinar and post it on your Instagram Story.
-You need more advanced strategies to catch potential attendees’ attention and give them reasons why your webinar is worth their time.
+Increasing the number of attendees is much more than creating a poster about your webinar and posting it on your Instagram Story.
+It would be best if you had more advanced strategies to catch potential attendees’ attention and explain why your webinar is worth their time.